jasonlue/jasonlue.github.io/_posts/2019-08-26-clustered-hashing-basic-operations.md

     overflow_size = log2(table_size) + C, where C is a constant.

 Basic Properties:
-1. (B1) Items are arranged in clusters.
+1. (B1-Cluster) Items are arranged in clusters.
 Items of the same bucket belong to the same cluster. cluster 7 has 4 items 17,27,37,47 all of bucket 7.
-2. (B2) Cluster is located at or after its bucket.
+2. (B2-Bucket) Cluster is located at or after its bucket.
 Clusters of items in bucket b is called cluster b.
 For example in the diagram, cluster 1 starts from postion 1, its bucket(1).
 Cluster 2 starts from position 3, after its bucket(2).
-3. (B3) Clusters are arranged in the order of its bucket.
+3. (B3-Order) Clusters are arranged in the order of its bucket.
 For example, Cluster 1 is before cluster 2.
-4. (B4) Each cluster is located at its closest possible position to its bucket while maintaining cluster properties 1,2, and 3.
+4. (B4-Position) Each cluster is located at its closest possible position to its bucket while maintaining cluster properties 1,2, and 3.

 Derived Properties:
-1. (D1) No gaps between bucket of cluster and its head.
+1. (D1 - No gap before) No gaps between bucket of cluster and its head.
 If it had, we could have shifted the cluster b up to reduce the distance of the cluster b.
 The shifted arrangement has closer distance from its bucket.
 This conflicts to Basic Property 4.
-2. (D2) No gaps inside the cluster.
+2. (D2 - No gap inside) No gaps inside the cluster.
 If it had, we could have shifted the item of the cluster right after that gap up to improve its distance.
 This makes the arrangement conflict to Basic property 4.
-3. (D3) Distance maintained in the item is non-negative.
+3. (D3 - non-negative position) Distance maintained in the item is non-negative.
 Each item in the cluster maintains the distance from its actual position to its perfect position (bucket).
 Since clusters reside at or after its perfect position, the distance is always non-negative.
-4. (D4) Distances of items in the same cluster are in continuous ascending order.
+4. (D4-Continuous Distance) Distances of items in the same cluster are in continuous ascending order.
 Since items of the same cluster are contiguous, the distances are continuous.
 For exampe, cluster 2 has 3 items.
 The head of the cluster is 12, with distance of 1.
 It contains 3 items with distances of 1,2, and 3.

 The operations are all based on these 4 basic and 4 derived properties.